pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 The light green boxes -- and the light blue box ("RELEASING") -- represent the normal progression of a machine from newly-enlisted to deployed (in use) and back.
 This normal progression could be considered the standard MAAS life-cycle:

 - Machines are enlisted by MAAS, and assigned a status of "NEW",  when (1) they are enabled to network boot, and (2) they are on a subnet accessible to MAAS.
-New machines can be used by MAAS, or deleted if they are not intended for MAAS use.
-A common practice is to simply define a desired subnet in MAAS, allow connected devices to be enlisted, and then delete the machines that MAAS shouldn't control.
+New machines can be used by MAAS, or deleted from MAAS (if they are not intended for MAAS use) or just ignored (e.g., don't commission them).
+A common practice is to simply define a desired subnet in MAAS, allow connected devices to be enlisted, and then delete -- from MAAS -- the machines that MAAS shouldn't control.
 These excluded machines might include switches, routers, printers, or unrelated servers that happen to be on the same network, among others.

 - Once you've pared the list to machines that you want MAAS to control, you can choose to commission them.
 Commissioning PXE boots the machine and loads an ephemeral version of the Ubuntu operating system into the machine's RAM.
 MAAS then uses that OS to scan the machine to determine its hardware configuration: CPUs, RAM, storage layouts, PCI and USB devices, and so forth.

+- MAAS next tests the machine to make sure it's working properly.
+Machines that don't pass these basic tests are moved to a failed state.

-Having done this, MAAS then places that machine in the "READY" state, meaning that MAAS will be able to deploy it, based on this hardware information.
+- Having tested it, MAAS then places that machine in the "READY" state, meaning that MAAS will be able to deploy it, based on this hardware information.

 - Before you deploy a machine, you should allocate it.
 This step essentially involves taking ownership of the machine, so that no other users can deploy it.